 Coordinated Travel Accessories: When I graduated high school, my mom got me a fancy leather passport holder as a gift, and it has become a treasured possession.
 I can’t be the only person who is less likely to lose or abuse their belongings if they are inside something nice, right?
 Matchy-match accessories are having a moment right now, so I say lean into it.
 I mean, it’s not like you don’t need a neck pillow for your flight, right?
 (Travel Phone Charger, $35; Travel Pillow, $24; Passport Holder, $24; and Luggage Tag, $10; all via Ban.do)

 all the organizers: I don’t know about you, but I am a messy traveler.
 Give me twenty minutes alone in a hotel room and I will have it looking like your college dorm.
 Over the holidays, I started using ziplock bags to keep myself more organized, but packing cubes are much better quality and more appropriately sized for adult human clothing.
-You can get them for under $20 on Amazon, though for a little more, these guys will probably stand up to more wear and tear.
+You can get them on Amazon, though for a little more, these guys will probably stand up to more wear and tear.
 On the smaller end, I get so tired of all my cacharger cords getting tangled up in my purse, and a cord roll is the perfect solution for that.
 I also love this carry-all for all the randomly sized things that normally get thrown around and inevitably spill all over my toiletry bag.
 (Stitched Travel Cary-All, $68)

 A cheesy t-shirt: When I got married, I worked very hard to play myself off as cool.
 I didn’t want anyone to think that I thought that getting married meant anything.
 It was just a thing we were doing, man.
 (Insert older and wiser eye roll here.)
 But the truth is, there is a kind of magic in getting married and going on your honeymoon, and as long as you don’t act like an asshole, people will treat you extra nicely because of it.
 So why not wear your celebration on your sleeve, as it were?
 Particularly because this version happens to be very cute.
 (Honeymooning T-Shirt, $24)